syedalimohsinbukhari/pyMultiFit/docs/source/bench.rst

 At the end of the benchmarks, the following insights will be available:

+1. Accuracy comparisons using numerical error metrics.
-1. Timing comparisons (in seconds) for each operation (PDF, CDF).
+2. Timing comparisons (in seconds) for each operation (PDF, CDF).

-2. Accuracy comparisons using numerical error metrics.
-3. Identification of cases where custom distributions outperform or lag behind SciPy counterparts.
+   * Identification of cases where custom distributions outperform or lag behind SciPy counterparts.
-4. Recommendations for further optimization, if needed.

 .. toctree::
    :hidden: